matrix-org/matrix-js-sdk/README.md

     // If `setupNewSecretStorage` is `true`, you need to fill `createSecretStorageKey`
     setupNewSecretStorage: true,
     // This function will be called if a new secret storage key (aka recovery key) is needed.
-    // You should prompt the user to save the keu somewhere, because you will need it to unlock the secret storage.
+    // You should prompt the user to save the key somewhere, because you will need it to unlock the secret storage.
     createSecretStorageKey: async () => {
         return mySecretStorageKey;
     },